hewol/aerOS/README.md

 aerOS is a friendly Arch-based Linux distro built with `archiso`.

 ### Benefits to using aerOS:
-- Made by Hewol and our community
+- Easy to use
-- Super fast
+- Customized GNOME
 - Includes `yay` for the AUR